open-crosspost/open-crosspost-proxy-service/memory-bank/progress.md

 infrastructure, authentication system, API endpoints, and middleware have been implemented and are now running on Deno Deploy.

+We have also completed a major refactoring of the types and schemas system, implementing a centralized approach where TypeScript types are derived from Zod schemas.
+This ensures consistency between validation and type checking throughout the codebase.

 ## What Works

 - ✅ Project documentation and architecture design
 - ✅ Comprehensive response schemas with OpenAPI metadata
 - ✅ SDK architecture design and implementation
+- ✅ Types and schemas organization with clear separation of concerns
+- ✅ Enhanced response types moved to @crosspost/types package
+- ✅ Schema utilities for working with Zod schemas
 - ✅ Memory bank setup with comprehensive project context
 - ✅ Deno project initialization
 - ✅ TypeScript configuration